Here you can find the most common questions and answers about your trading account.

 CRS in Luxembourg

-On 14 August 2015, the bill N° 6858 was introduced requiring Luxembourg's financial institutions to identify bank accounts to be communicated on the basis of residency indicia established by the OECD Common Reporting Standard.
-The first exchange of information will take place in 2017 and will concern financial data relating to the financial year 2016.
-From this point onward the report will be due each year for the previous calendar year.
+On 18 December 2015 the Luxembourg law on the automatic exchange of financial account information in the field of taxation (“CRS Law”) was introduced requiring Luxembourg's financial institutions to identify bank accounts to be communicated on the basis of residency indicia established by the OECD Common Reporting Standard.
+The first exchange of information took place in 2017 and concerned financial data relating to the financial year 2016.
+From this point onward the report is due each year (prior to 30 June) for the previous calendar year.

 Which data are reported?